As a meditation teacher, a lot of people ask me what the best meditation retreat in the world is.

 There are two types of people who book meditation retreats.
 Some people go solely for some relaxation.
 If this is you, you probably don’t mind what specific types of exercises you will be doing on the retreat just so long as you relax.

 Then there are more serious practitioners.
 If this is you, you will want to know what specific type of practices the retreat caters for.

 For instance, there are Vipassana retreats such as the 10 days silent Vipassana retreats in Rikashesh India or the 5 Day Transcendental Meditation Retreat run by Gaia Retreat Center in Bali.

-There are 31 major types of meditation and they all have various benefits.
-You will find good meditation retreats for most major types of practice.
+There are 31 major types of meditation, and they all have various benefits.
+You will find good retreats for most major types of practice.
 So be sure to choose the type of techniques you want to do before you book.

 What is the best spiritual vacation destination for you personally?
 [I personally recommend a spiritual trip to India]

 The best meditation retreat for you is the one that’s in the type of location you find peaceful.

 Do you find beaches relaxing?
 If so, you might like to go to California, where the beaches are stunning.
-Or do you find a forest relaxing?
+Or do you find forests relaxing?
 In which case you might want to book one in Thailand, which would be absolutely sensational for some Forest Bathing!

 Consider the types of places you find most peaceful.

 One huge question you need to ask is: How does the meditation retreat reflect your own spiritual beliefs?

 The practice itself is traditionally a religious practice, even though today it is more accepted as simple wellness exercise.
-If you are religious you will want to make sure your meditation retreat is the same religion as you, and if you are an atheist you might like to book a retreat that practices non-religious exercises.
+If you are religious, you will want to make sure your meditation retreat is the same religion as you.
+If you are an atheist, you might like to book a retreat that practices non-religious exercises.

-Many retreats cater specifically to Buddhist meditation techniques, such as Anapanasati and Vipassana.
+Many retreats cater specifically to Buddhist techniques, such as Anapanasati and Vipassana.
 So, make sure that your resort is not in conflict with your own beliefs.